whalesalad/dbld8/README.markdown

 # API Documentation

-All URL's should be prefixed with `https://api.dbld8.com`
+All URL's should be prefixed with `https://api.dbld8.com` or for the time being, `http://dbld8.herokuapp.com` which is our current development server.

+## User Creation

-**Registration**  The user will be able to register one of two types of accounts.
+The user will be able to register one of two types of accounts.
 First, A regular account, which will authorize via email address and password.
 Second, and preferred, via Facebook.

 ### Create a new User (without facebook)